NeuroTechX/ntx_slack_archive/random.md

  >occasionally those conversations turn into working in their lab, summer or school year. usually just support work but being in a lab and listening to what's going on can teach a lot

+4/4/2017 4:17 PM

+ **karchie** :

+ >if your school has some sort of summer research program, look into that; if not, many other unis do and accept students from other colleges